terokarvinen/palettero/README.md

 # Adding your own commands

-You can add your own commands to $HOME/.config/micro/palettero.cfg
+You can add your own menu entries with 'editmenu' command.

+Your commands will be saved to $HOME/.config/micro/palettero.cfg

 # Adminstrivia